Beloth/Ostston-Work/Notes/Next Session.md

 * Large amount of humanoid bones
 * Investigation DC15
   * Some of the bones have teeth marks on them
+### Stairs up
+* Blocked off by a large stone slab
+  * Several Cracks in it where water to trickling through

 ### Ironhill

 #### Description